icebox246/cbfb/README.md

 # CBFB brainf*ck compiler

 Is a compiler which supports both stock [BrainF*ck](https://esolangs.org/wiki/Brainfuck) and [Brainf*ck with Buffer](https://esolangs.org/wiki/Brainfuck$) extension.
-It uses C as it's "intemediate representation".
+It uses C as it's "intermediate representation".

 ## How to run?